-Your savings depends on how much of your monthly bill is able to be offset and how large of a system you are able to install on your roof.
+Your savings depends on how much you can offset your monthly bil and how large a system you can install on your roof.
 If your average utility bill is currently $200, you may save up to $180 a month.

 An inverter changes the DC energy produced by your solar panels to AC energy that is ready to be used in your home and on the grid.
 We offer microinverters and single inverters with optimizers for residential installations.
 The best option for your home will depend on the placement and size of your solar system.

 During the day when your solar system is producing more energy than your household can use, the excess energy can go towards charging your battery.
-Later in the day, when your solar is not producing as much energy and rates are higher, the energy that was stored in your battery can be used for your daily tasks at $0 charge to you!
-This allows for you to get more out of your solar system and offset higher PG&E rates.
+Later in the day, when your Solar is not producing as much energy, and rates are higher, the system uses the energy stored in your battery for your daily tasks at $0 charge to you!
+Batteries allow you to get more out of your solar system and offset higher PG&E rates.

 The battery will sense the power outage and automatically transition into backup mode.
-It will be wired to an essential load panel, in which you select the rooms and appliances that are critical to your family.
-In the case of a long power outage, your solar system can refill the power in your battery.
+The battery is wired to an essential load panel, in which you select the rooms and appliances that are critical to your family.
+In the case of a prolonged power outage, your solar system can refill the power in your battery.

-NABCEP stands for the North American Board of Certified Energy Practitioners – the standard bearer in the solar industry.
+NABCEP stands for the North American Board of Certified Energy Practitioners – the standard-bearer in the solar industry.
 Clean Solar is not your average installer.
-We are NABCEP certified and the only solar contractor in the Bay Area that has designed and written a curriculum, as well as taught classes to the next generation of solar installers through an accredited school, San Jose-MetroEd.
+We are NABCEP certified and the only solar contractor in the Bay Area that has designed and written a curriculum and has taught classes to the next generation of solar installers through an accredited school, San Jose-MetroEd.

-We are licensed, insured and bonded to install residential solar in the state of California.
-Our CA contractor license number is #910849.
+We are licensed, insured, and bonded to install residential Solar in the state of California.
+Our CA contractor’s license number is #910849.